-5.8.1 Enhancement in Employment & Income
+5.8.1 Employment

 The proposed project will contribute direct employment scope for about 155 persons including skilled, semi-skilled and un-skilled mine workers, supervisory staffs, mining engineers, geologists and surveyors.
 It can create indirect employment scope for about 90 persons.
-For ensuring this beneficial socio economic impact, project proponent is committed to recruit local manpower as far as possible.